Minecrafthyr/model_optis_and_fixes/README.md

 Optimize some models to get a little more fps and fix lots of bugs.

+There is also a "lite" version of this pack, which removes some features that may affect gameplay. ("\*" means it will not in the lite version)

 ## Dependencies

 ### Optional

-- [Respackopts](https://modrinth.com/mod/respackopts) Mod for config this resource pack
+- *[Respackopts](https://modrinth.com/mod/respackopts) mod for config this resource pack

+## Feature list

-## Optimizations
+### Optimizations

 Blocks